 You can go no further, nor would you want to, once you discover all this unique two by four mile island paradise has in store for you.
 No need to rush.
 You’re on island time here.
 Slow down and savor each day of your Key West experience.

 Enter the welcoming island on Roosevelt Boulevard and forget the GPS navigation.
 Go right for the Northern Business Loop or left for the Southern Route.
 Once you reach your lodging location, you can give your vehicle a rest.
 Key West is a walkable town, and easily accessible by renting a bicycle or scooter.
-Your hotel may even provide one for you.
-Check out the brand new 24 North hotel for a good deal and Silver Palms Inn for a nice boutique hotel in old town.
+Your hotel may even provide one for you or you can message our Concierge for help.

 Check in and leave unpacking for another time.
 Treat yourself to the sunshine and fresh air by taking a relaxing stroll in the neighborhood.
 Whether you’re staying in an Old Town bed and breakfast, or a posh resort setting, notice you’re never far from local restaurants, shops and of course, the sparkling Atlantic or Florida Gulf waters.
 Check here for our favorite Key West Accommodations.